abc-inc/persephone/README.md

 - [GitHub CLI][]
 - and alike.

-persephone comes with the official Neo4j Driver, which implements Bolt protocol version 3, and works with Neo4j 3.5 and newer.
+Persephone comes with the official Neo4j Driver, which implements Bolt protocol version 3, and works with Neo4j 3.5 and newer.
 It has no runtime dependencies and runs on a variety of platforms and operating systems.